 Good health means having opportunities to work, play, learn and contribute to one’s community.
 Health is more than being free from disease.
 The Community Development team works alongside community members on initiatives that contribute to our community’s well-being.
 Initiatives focused on food security, intergenerational programming, and community beautification are just a few of the many programs that promote community health.
-Each year, we offer a variety of special events.
-The Scarecrow Festival, trips to the beach, the Metro Toronto Zoo, and many other events have become a tradition for many of our families.
-New friendships are formed as part of the experience.

 Volunteerism is a strong indicator of the health of a community.
 Civically engaged communities are vibrant, and as such, KCHC believes in promoting volunteer opportunities.
-KCHC has over 300 registered volunteers working in a variety of positions from helping newcomers learn English to helping to pack Good Food Box orders.
+KCHC has over 100 registered volunteers working in a variety of positions from helping newcomers learn English to helping to pack Good Food Box orders.

 At KCHC we pay particular attention to the social, emotional, and financial needs of our clients, since they help support good health.
 The Community Development team meets people where they are and advocates for their success.
-Our Practical Assistance program can aid individuals in navigating an often complex social system to access resources to meet their basic needs.
-Direct financial aid is available for people on limited incomes.
-Members of staff include: a Practical Assistance Worker, Community Development Workers, Friendship Blooms Facilitator, Seniors Facilitator, and a Volunteer Facilitator.

 Getting Ahead in a Just Getting By World

-A 16 session program where participants examine their own experience of poverty, and develop a plan of change for their life.
+A 16-session program where participants examine their own experience of poverty, and develop a plan of change for their life.
 Individuals work to better their lives by building the resources they need to thrive.

 Good Food Box